sagemath/trac_to_gh/Issue 1473.md

 # Issue 1473: Java3D usable from command line as well as notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1473

 Original creator: robertwb